cisagov/ScubaGear/baselines/powerbi.md

 Power BI integrates natively with AAD, the AAD Baseline should be consulted for additional guidance on managing guest users.

-### Policy
+### Policies

-#### POWER.BI.2.1v1
+#### MS.POWERBI.2.1v1
-Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.
+Disable guest user access to the Power BI tenant unless the agency mission requires the capability.
+- _Rationale:_ Allowing a guest user to use a system is a risk, as even though a guest user can have a limited experience it is sometimes not possible to limit them enough to provide ample security while also allowing them to do their necessary tasks.
+Implementing this policy follows zero trust principles and limits unauthorized access.
+- _Last modified:_ June 2023

 ### Resources